Nonprofit Resources

 Anticipating Change: 7 Steps to an Effective Succession Plan

-Succession planning might not seem like a priority among all the daily demands your organization faces.
-But leadership changes can occur for many reasons, from planned promotions and retirements to sudden vacancies caused by resignation, termination, or illness.
+What would happen if a member of your organization’s leadership team or another key employee left?
+Amid the daily demands your organization faces, succession planning may not seem urgent.
+But leadership changes can occur for many reasons, from planned promotions and retirements to sudden vacancies resulting from a resignation, termination, or illness.

 Plan for the Inevitable